timczerniak/gramadach_na_gaeilge/docs/05_verbs/01_imperative.md

 The imperative is the command-form of a verb.
 That is, you use it when giving an order ("Go there!", "Do that!", etc.).
-The Irish for the Imperative "mood" is _An Modh Ordaitheach_.
+The Irish for the Imperative "mood" is _An Modh Ordaitheach_ (from _ordaigh_ which means 'order')

-There are two forms of the imperative.
-One form used when talking to a single person, and one form used when talking to multiple people.
+There are two forms of the imperative commonly used.
+One form is used when commanding a single person, and another form is used when commanding multiple people.
+There are other forms, but they are less frequently used (I may add them here later).

 ## Talking to a single person